pklaus/pygments-markdown-highlighter/README.md

 ## Pygments highlighter for code blocks in Wordpress posts written with Markdown Syntax

 pygments-markdown-highlighter is a plugin for [WordPress][] to highlight Code blocks using the syntax highlighter [Pygments].
-This way you can write your Post entries using [Markdown][] and have code highlighting for your Markdown code blocks.
+This enables you to have code highlighting for your Markdown code blocks while writing your whole blog posts using [Markdown][].
 You can specify the language of the code block in its first line.

 ### Installation